+(a) Prescriptive Compliance.
+Submit a Landscape Documentation Package, which includes:

+(1) Project information sheet with the following elements:;

+(A) date the project information sheet is completed;

+(B) name of the project applicant

+(C) contact information for the project applicant and property owner

+(D) project address (if available, parcel and/or lot number(s))

+(E) total landscape area (square feet)

+(F) project type (e.g., institutional (i.e. public), private, cemetery, homeownerinstalled)

+(G) water supply type (e.g., potable, recycled, well) and identify the local retail water purveyor if the applicant is not served by a private well-; and.

+(H) applicant signature and date with statement.
+"I agree to comply with the requirements of the prescriptive compliance option to the MWELO."

+(2) A landscape design plan that includes:

+(A) Total landscape area (square feet)

+(B) A breakdown of turfgrass and plant material (e.g., plant legend).

+(b) Performance Compliance.
+The Landscape Documentation Package shall include the following six (6) elements:

+(1) project Project information sheet that includes:

+(A) date

-- (a) Prescriptive Compliance.
-Submit a Landscape Documentation Package which includes: - (1) Project information sheet with the following elements; - (A) date - (B) name of the project applicant - (C) contact information for the project applicant and property owner - (D) project address (if available, parcel and/or lot number(s)) - (E) total landscape area (square feet) - (F) project type (e.g., institutional (i.e. public), private, cemetery, homeowner-installed) - (G) water supply type (e.g., potable, recycled, well) and identify the local retail water purveyor if the applicant is not served by a private well - (H) applicant signature and date with statement, "I agree to comply with the requirements of the prescriptive compliance option to the MWELO." - (2) A landscape design plan that includes: - (A) Total landscape area (square feet) - (B) A breakdown of turfgrass and plant material (e.g., plant legend). - (b) Performance Compliance.
-The Landscape Documentation Package shall include the following six (6) elements: - (1) project information sheet that includes; - (A) date - (B) name of the project applicant - (C) contact information for the project applicant and property owner - (D) project address (if available, parcel and/or lot number(s)) - (E) total landscape area (square feet) - (F) project type (e.g., new, rehabilitated, institutional (i.e. public), private, cemetery, homeowner-installed) - (G) water supply type (e.g., potable, recycled, well) and identify the local retail water purveyor if the applicant is not served by a private well - (H) checklist of all documents in Landscape Documentation Package - (I) applicant signature and date with statement, "I agree to comply with the requirements for the performance compliance option of the water efficient landscape ordinance and submit a complete Landscape Documentation Package." - (2) soil management report (pursuant to Section 493.1); - (3) landscape design plan (pursuant to Section 493.2);
+(B) name of the project applicant

+(C) contact information for the project applicant and property owner

+(D) project address (if available, parcel and/or lot number(s))

+(E) total landscape area (square feet)

+- (F) project type (e.g., new, rehabilitated, institutional (i.e. public), private, cemetery, homeowner-installed) - (G) water supply type (e.g., potable, recycled, well) and identify the local retail water purveyor if the applicant is not served by a private well - (H) checklist of all documents in Landscape Documentation Package; and, - (I) applicant signature and date with statement, "I agree to comply with the requirements for the performance compliance option of the water efficient landscape ordinance and submit a complete Landscape Documentation Package."

+(2) soil management report (pursuant to Section 493.1);

-- (4) grading design plan (pursuant to Section 493.2.1); - (5) irrigation design plan (pursuant to Section 493.2.2); and - (6) Water Efficient Landscape Worksheet (pursuant to Section 493.3); - (A) Maximum Applied Water Allowance (MAWA) - (B) Estimated Water Use (EWU) - (C) Estimated Total Water Use (ETWU)
+- (3) landscape design plan (pursuant to Section 493.2); - (4) grading design plan (pursuant to Section 493.2.1); - (5) irrigation design plan (pursuant to Section 493.2.2); and - (6) Water Efficient Landscape Worksheet (pursuant to Section 493.3):: - (A) Maximum Applied Water Allowance (MAWA) - (B) Estimated Water Use (EWU) - (C) Estimated Total Water Use (ETWU)